Wompt/wompt.com/README.md

 ### Deploying ###

 #### Start / Stop ####
-We have an upstart script called "wompt" so, all of these actions can done easily on the server
+We have run scripts in the capistrano shared directory called `wompt` and `wompt_auth` These can both be run like this `wompt start` and `wompt_auth start` We have monit setup to monitor both processes, so the easiest way is:
     # while logged into the server ...
-		sudo start wompt
+		sudo monit restart wompt
-		sudo stop wompt
+		sudo monit stop wompt
+		sudo monit start wompt

 But starting and stoping can be done from your dev machine with the following commands.
 These can be executed from anywhere inside the app